mozilla-releng/relengdocs/release-promotion/desktop/howto.rst

 the beta cycle.
 For the final push to the ``aurora`` channel, we wait for *Relman* consent. - Starting with b3 we ship ``Firefox`` along with ``Devedition``.
-For the final push to ``beta`` and ``aurora`` respectively, we wait for *QA* consent and we’re pushing them together as soon as the QA signs-off for ``Firefox``. - **Disclaimer!** Once every two weeks, QA signs-off for Devedition *after* we ship the release.
+For the final push to ``beta`` and ``aurora`` respectively, we wait for *QA* consent and we're pushing them together as soon as the QA signs-off for ``Firefox``. - **Disclaimer!** Once every two weeks, QA signs-off for Devedition *after* we ship the release.
 As counter-clockwise as it may sound, this makes sense given